 Getting there

-Fuhang Soy Milk is situated on the second floor of the Hua Shan Market building, which can be conveniently accessed via the Bannan/Blue Line of the MRT.
-To reach the market, simply exit at Shandao Temple Station (BL13) Exit 5 and take a short walk.
+Fuhang Soy Milk is located on the second floor of the Hua Shan Market building.
+You can easily reach it by taking the Bannan/Blue Line of the MRT.
+Simply hop off at Shandao Temple Station (BL13), and once you exit at Exit 5, you’re just a short walk away

 Be prepared to queue